Americans with Disabilities Act (ADA)

 ADA at Michigan Tech

-If you receive a request for an accommodation, need a reasonable accommodation, or have questions, contact a member of the ADA Committee.
+If you receive a request for an accommodation, need a reasonable accommodation, or have questions, please contact Susan Sullivan in Institutional Equity and Inclusion, 487-3310 or email@example.com.

 An individual with a disability is an individual who: